14 Fun Things to Do in Vegas with Kids

 4. Springs Preserve

-The botanical gardens show off the surprising beauty of desert plants, while museum galleries make learning about the region’s history actually fun.
+The botanical gardens show off the surprising beauty of desert plants, while museum galleries make learning about the region’s history fun.

-Kids will love the Butterfly Habitat where they can walk among free-flying beauties.
+If it’s in season, kids can visit the Butterfly Habitat where they can walk among free-flying beauties.
 The preserve also teaches cool lessons about desert living through its sustainable buildings and exhibits.

 View this post on Instagram